event-loop-proposal/fig-standards/proposed/event-loop-meta.md

 ## 3.2 Non-Goals

-- Specify stream, promise or coroutine interfaces.
-They don't in the scope of an event loop but in their own respective PSRs.
+The follwoing concepts lie beyond the scope of this event loop proposal, and should be covered by separate standardisations:

+- Coroutines
+- Observables
+- Promises
+- Streams